 Among other things, option traders take advantage of the Weeklys to position themselves for earnings releases, harvest rapid premium decay near expiration, and place low-cost directional plays.

-Three recent press releases suggest that the Options Clearing Corporation (OCC) and the CBOE are moving to the next phase—making up to 5 weeks of options available on popular securities and moving existing options to look more like the Weeklys.
+Two press releases suggest that the Options Clearing Corporation (OCC) and the CBOE are moving to the next phase—making up to 5 weeks of options available on popular securities and moving existing options to look more like the Weeklys.
 The specific moves are:

 - Five weeks of Weekly options for many securities (press release)

-- Until recently Weekly options were only made available 9 days before their expiration.
+- Initially Weekly options were only made available 9 days before their expiration.
 If you needed a later expiration date your only choices were monthly options with their 3rd Saturday of the month expiration, or in some cases quarterlies.
-In October the CBOE started making SPX options available with weekly expirations 5 weeks in advance.
-Evidently encouraged, they starting rolling out additional weekly expirations for additional indexes and stocks (e.g., SPY & AAPL).
+In 2013 the CBOE started making SPX options available with weekly expirations 5 weeks in advance.
+Evidently encouraged, they rolled out additional weekly expirations for additional indexes and stocks (e.g., SPY & AAPL).
 Overall I think the advantages of a more regular set of dates will outweigh the problems with spreading option volume across more option classes.

 - Rationalizing ticker symbols with SPX options (press release)

 In general the move to weekly options has been gradual and non-invasive.
 One of the side benefits of the rise of the SPX weeklys is that now there are always options series that closely bracket the 30 day volatility window of the VIX calculation.
 Using the monthly SPX options there were sometimes longish extrapolations required with suspect accuracy.
 In October 2014 the CBOE switched the VIX calculation methodology to take advantage of the SPX weeklys availability.
 Ultimately this new VIX calculation was needed to support VIX Weekly futures and VIX Weekly options.